Chief Physical Sciences Editor: David Gevaux

 Stephane joined Nature Communications in April 2014 following two years at Nature Structural & Molecular Biology.
 He received his PhD in molecular biology from McGill University followed by post-doctoral work at Memorial Sloan-Kettering Cancer Center and Icahn School of Medicine at Mount Sinai in New York City, where he studied the biology and biochemistry of cell cycle and transcription regulation.
 In addition to overseeing content and editorial process for the team, he handles submissions in all areas of the team’s remit.
 Stéphane is based in the New York office.

-Associate Editor: Karin Kühnel
+Senior Editor: Karin Kühnel

 Karin joined Nature Communications in September 2016, after being a group leader at the Max-Planck-Institute for Biophysical Chemistry in Göttingen, studying the structure of autophagy-related proteins.
 She holds a PhD in Structural Biology from the Cambridge University and carried out postdoctoral work at the Max-Planck-Institute for Molecular Physiology in Dortmund and at the Max-Planck-Institute for Medical Research in Heidelberg.
 She handles submissions on protein folding and all areas of structural biology.
 Karin is based in the London office.